yeonsoochung/walmart-sales/README.md

-# Analysis of Walmart Sales Data
+# Revenue Analysis of Walmart Sales Data

 **Tools used:** Power BI (DAX), SQL, and Python.